bomonike/bomonike.github.io/weather.md

 23. Under arc: am: Sunrise, pm: sunset

 24. Solar Radiation in wm/2 by ? (if installed) - Sunshine is measured by sunshine meters
-25. IN (Indoor) in ug/m3 by PM2.5 sensor if installed
+25. IN (Indoor) in ug/m3 by PM2.5 sensor (if installed)
-26. OUT (Outdoor) in ug/m3 by PM2.5 sensor ifs installed
+26. OUT (Outdoor) in ug/m3 by PM2.5 sensor (if installed)
 27. <a href="#dew-point">Dew point</a> is measured in degrees by dew point meters
 28. "Feels Like" above Temperature

+    <a name="dew-point"></a>
-29. Lightning icon appears when then Dew Point exceeds70 ºF, which signifies conditions may be possible for lightning storms to form in the area.
+29. Lightning icon appears when Dew Point exceeds 70ºF, when conditions make it possible for lightning storms to form in the area.
 30. Daily Rain Icon: Rainfall is measured by rain gauges.
 Modern ones use ultrasonic technology that has no moving parts.

 * Moonrise/Moonset?
 * Tide levels?
 * Soil moisture is measured by soil moisture meters

-Buttons left to right:
-a.
-Minus Brightness
-b.
-Plus Brightness
-c.
-Backlight On/Off toggle
-d.
-Background On/Off toggle
-e.
-Pressure Absolute/Relative toggle
-f.
-Channel
-g.
-History
-h.
-Set Mode

 <!-- This is from the Ambient Weather WS-5000 series:<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1742181715/weather-ws-5000-dash_bjmwjh.png"><img alt="weather-ws-5000-dash.png" width="546" height="390" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1742181715/weather-ws-5000-dash_bjmwjh.png" /></a>